How to Use Cognitive Restructuring to Achieve Success

 After pinpointing when you are feeling the most negative, it is time to figure out what thought patterns are taking place.

 This will take the same kind of conscious awareness as locating when.
-Once we’ve decided on the times that our minds tend to turn sour, we have to pay close attention to what we are thinking in those situations.
+Once you’ve decided on the times that your mind tends to turn sour, you have to pay close attention to what you are thinking in those situations.

-I like to use the same sort of strategy as we just did, by recording all the thoughts that we have during these times.
-We want to write them down because it will help during the next step.
+I like to use the same sort of strategy as you just did, by recording all the thoughts that you have during these times.
+You want to write them down because it will help during the next step.

 How

-The last area we must look into when discovering the current thought patterns that are present is the emotional response.
+The last area you must look into when discovering the current thought patterns that are present is the emotional response.

-This should be easy since it was the emotional response that drove us to find the situation in the first place.
-But, we are wanting to get a little more specific.
+This should be easy since it was the emotional response that drove you to find the situation in the first place.
+But, you are wanting to get a little more specific.

-All of these questions will be helpful when it comes to reconstructing the way we think.
+All of these questions will be helpful when it comes to reconstructing the way you think.

 Step #2: Generate Alternatives

-The second step in the cognitive restructuring process is to come up with a list of alternatives for our current thought patterns.
+The second step in the cognitive restructuring process is to come up with a list of alternatives for your current thought patterns.

-In the previous step, we should have comprised a list of all the current negative thought patterns that we have.
-They could be specific to a certain situation, or general negative beliefs we hold about ourselves.
+In the previous step, you should have composed a list of all the current negative thought patterns that you have as an athlete.

-We want to come up with an alternative way of thinking during times when we normally hold distorted ideas.
+Now you want to come up with an alternative way of thinking during times when you normally have negative thoughts.
 There are two ways to accomplish this, creating situational alternatives and general affirmations.

 Situational Alternatives

-For specific situations in which we have the most mental distortions, we can come up with an alternative plan for how we perceive what is happening.
+For specific situations in which you have the most negative thoughts, you can come up with an alternative plan for how you perceive what is happening.

 General Affirmations